 Rolling out of bed at 4am, gathering my equipment with a head still foggy with sleep, and driving thirty minutes to an open space preserve in Marin is not usually how I start a weekday.
 But this weekday was special – a total lunar eclipse would be visible in the west as the moon set (weather permitting).

 On top of the thirty minute drive, it’d be a thirty minute hike uphill from the trailhead.
-I wish I would have found time to visit Ring Mountain in daylight beforehand, as it was a challenge to get in to position on time, and difficult to see in the dark where I really should’ve set up.
+I wish I would have found time to visit Ring Mountain in daylight beforehand, as it was a challenge to get in position on time, and difficult to see in the dark.
 I chose a spot and stuck with it, but as dawn broke, I could see other locations that might have been better.

 Once I was in position, the eclipse had just reached totality.
 I took some test shots and settled on f/5.6, ISO800, 4s.
-I began to change this as the moon became brighter, mainly through trial and error.
+I changed this as the moon became progressively brighter, mainly through trial and error.
 I set a timer on my phone to help me take a shot every ten minutes.
-After about an hour, I took a series of shots meant for stacking of the starry sky, then resumed the moon exposures.
+After about an hour, I took a series of frames to use for night sky stacking – a post-processing technique that helps clean up noise and color on dark skies – then resumed the moon exposures.
 Finally, as the moon reached the vicinity of Mt.
-Tam’s east peak, and blue hour began, I took some landscape shots.
+Tam’s east peak, and blue hour began, I took some shots to capture a little more detail in the landscape.
 A scrim of hazy clouds diffused the light from the brightening moon and created an interesting rainbow halo.

 The only issue I encountered was when the Earth’s shadow moved enough for moonlight to shine again.
 I exposed for the moonlight instead of for the shadowed area of the moon.
 If I get an opportunity like this again, I would rather overexpose the moonlight if it means I could recover some detail in the shadow, so that those exposures would look more consistent with the others taken in the sequence.

-To process all of these images, I broke up the work into four parts: the star stack, the moon sequence, the blue hour landscape and the final composite.
-Some tutorials say to combine the moon exposures using the “Lighten” blend mode in Photoshop, but I preferred the results of masking each moon instead.
-I did use Lighten, however, when overlaying the city lights from the long exposure stack with the blue hour landscape.
+To process all of these images, I broke up the work into four parts: the night sky stack, the moon sequence, the blue hour landscape and the final composite.
+Some tutorials say to combine the moon exposures using the “lighten” blend mode in Photoshop, but I preferred the results of masking each moon instead.
+I did use lighten, however, when overlaying the city lights from the long exposure stack with the blue hour landscape.
 I then applied a gradient mask on those layers to reinforce the sense of time passing from night to dawn.

-All in all, I’m happy with how things turned out, though I can easily see how a little more thorough planning could have vastly improved the shot.
+All in all, I’m happy with how the image turned out.
+But it’s clear that more thorough planning could have easily improved the final result.